 Dedicated projects include helping to promote youth voice and learning how to manage positive change in school and the wider community and promoting role models by encouraging young people to become leaders/volunteers, including our hugely successful Youth Ambassadors programme.

 We manage transition, including facilitating targetted summer programmes and mixing Primary year groups throughout their final year to ease the transition into Secondary school and encourage interaction with each other, through various activities including Maths Magic, Roving Reporters and Forensic Science fun.

-We also provide bespoke programmes for targetted groups of young people, including those at risk of becoming NEETs, at risk of being excluded, low literacy students and general behavioural issues.
+We also provide bespoke programmes for targetted groups of young people, including those deemed to have mental health and/or emotional health issues, at risk of being excluded, young people who are less academic and general behavioural issues.
 We help to identify and overcome problems, as well as provide opportunities for progression.

 In an area with little access to creative industry, we have our own youth media team as well as a strong working partnership with Radio Northumberland.
 We also work with several schools on the BBC News School Report, which is a national project which aims to encourage young people to get involved with newsmaking.